sharanbngr/blip/README.md

 pip install jax==0.4.3 jaxlib==0.4.3+cuda11.cudnn82 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ## newer versions of torch can have similar issues
 pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cu113
+## elsewhere; we need the dev version of numpyro to do checkpointing
+git clone https://github.com/pyro-ppl/numpyro.git
+cd numpyro
+pip install -e .
 ## in blip repository
 pip install -e .
-git clone https://github.com/pyro-ppl/numpyro.git
-cd numpyro
-pip install -e .[dev]
-pip uninstall pylab-sdk
-## numpyro will update the jax version, revert it
-pip install jax==0.4.3
-## this will make pip complain about chex and orbax dependencies, but it doesn't seem to cause issues for our purposes.

 You should now be ready to go!
 To run BLIP, you only need to provide a configuration file.
 In this directory, you will find params_default.ini, a pre-constructed config file with reasonable settings and accompanying parameter explanations.